 Your standard options are:

-Free shipping makes it easier for a browser to buy your product because what they see is what they get.
+Free shipping makes it easier for a browser to buy your product because there aren’t any additional costs on top of what they’re paying.
 It’ll generally work for you too – if the shipping cost is no more than 20 percent of your product price.

 See what your competition’s doing.
 If they’re all offering free online shipping, it’s going to be hard for you not to.

 Flat-rate shipping is an extra cost for your customer but it’s fixed and uncomplicated.
 They know what’s coming before they make the purchase.

 This method works best when your products, packaging and shipping costs don’t vary much.
 It can also save you time – simply calculate the shipping costs once and apply it across your business.